Twisted Blanchfield pairings and twisted signatures III: Applications: Introduction

 \subsection{The algorithm}

-Finally, we describe how to compute the twisted signatures jumps of a knot in the complex case (e.g. for the metabelian representation $\alpha(n,\chi)$).
+Finally, we describe how to compute the twisted signature jumps of a knot associated to representations that take values in $\GL_d(\C[t^{\pm 1}])$ (e.g.\ for the metabelian representation~$\alpha(n,\chi)$).
 In particular, this is the procedure we follow to prove Theorem~\ref{thm:DecompoTwistedBlanchfieldIntro}.

 Fix a unitary acyclic representation $\beta \colon \pi_1(M_K) \to GL_d(\LC)$.
 As was alluded to in Remark~\ref{rem:SignatureComputable}, the twisted signature jumps can be computed if one knows the (primary decomposition of the) twisted Alexander module $H_1(M_K;\LC^d_{\beta})$ and the value of the twisted Blanchfield pairing~$\Bl_{\beta}(K)$ on every pair of elements on this module; the latter is possible thanks to work of Powell~\cite{PowellThesis} that we recall in Subsection~\ref{sub:review_powell}.
 The procedure to compute the twisted signature~$\sigma_{K,\beta}$ is now as follows.